I don't own these characters; Disney does. Well, except for Cali. She's mine.

 "For now anyway," Kim said.

-Her humans were kind, gentle, loving.
-They accepted her for all she was, not just for part.
-They treated her in ways that she could hardly fathom.
-There was no way that she would ever leave their warmth.
-She hoped that they were always like that.
+Her humans were kind, gentle, and loving.
+They accepted her for all she was, not just for a part.
+They treated her in ways she could hardly fathom.
+There was no way she would ever leave their warmth, their love.
+She hoped they were always like that.
 She hoped that she was always with them.
 They were family.